preactjs/preact-cli/.github/ISSUE_TEMPLATE/feature_request.md

 **Please mention any other relevant information.**

-Please paste the results of `npx preact info` here.
+Please paste the results of `npx preact-cli info` here.